 In 2020, according to Ofcom, the average monthly price of buying a handset outright and using it with a SIM-only plan was cheaper than buying the handset bundled with a pay monthly plan.
 Customers achieved an average saving of £7.12 per month when buying a SIM-free phone and using it with a SIM-only deal.Compare SIM-only deals now

 How do I switch to a SIM-only tariff?

 If you’re currently on a contract deal, you may have to wait for it to end to avoid paying a cancellation fee.
 Once you’re out of contract, you can shop around and sign up to a SIM-only deal.
-If it’s with a different network from the one you’re on, you might need to get your handset unlocked.
-Then, just pop your new SIM into your phone and you’re ready to go.
+If it’s with a different network from your current one, you may need to get your handset unlocked.
+Then, pop your new SIM into your phone and you’re ready to go.